Identify and resolve causes of denied claims

 - High-tech Rules Engine: Your denials management system should be able to effectively track denial activity, identify new rules, and generate exhaustive reports.
 It should also be able to automatically distribute a set of rules over the entire network for comprehensive claims qualifications

-- Charge Entry Analysis: Make sure your system can check claims in real-time to verify patient diagnosis and medical codes so as to ensure compliance before submission
+- Charge Entry Analysis: Make sure your system can check claims in real-time to verify the patient diagnosis and medical codes so as to ensure compliance before submission

 - Claims-related Alerts: Your system should be able to automatically alert the people in-charge for events such as denied claims, claim resubmissions, track dates, etc.

-- Real-time Analytics: Modern denials management is heavily reliant on customizable real-time reporting in order to ensure claims are paid in full, and determine places where improvements can be made
+- Real-time Analytics: Modern denials management is heavily reliant on customizable real-time reporting in order to ensure claims are paid in full and determine places where improvements can be made

 - Flexibility and Scalability: Your system should smoothly integrate with your existing software and should be able to scale up based on your organizational requirements.